kiedtl/website/src/content/blog/particles.md

 Being my first particle engine, I was at first unsure whether writing a particle engine in a scripting language would not incur a significant performance penalty.
-My fears were unfounded, of course, since due to the nature of ASCII even the largest of effects only need a maximum <TODO> particles, not the thousands that might be otherwise required in a 3D game.
+My fears were unfounded, of course, since due to the nature of ASCII even ridiculously large effects only need about 800 particles, not the thousands that might be otherwise required in a 3D game.

 But that doesn't really answer the question, after all, I could have easily have just picked Lua, Gluon, Wren, or other ones of the vigintillions of scripting